jambuur/APEDSK99/README.md

+# 02/02/2021 - WORK IN PROGRESS, DON'T USE!

 # APEDSK99
 ### *Arduino DSKx emulator / 32K / FTP shield for the TI99/4a*

 APEDSK99 is an Arduino shield that emulates 3 DS/SD floppy drives for the TI99/4a home computer.
-Together with a combined Ethernet / SD shield it can load and save Disk-On-A-Disk (DOAD) single and doble sided floppy images on a SD card or FTP server.
-It includes 32K RAM expansion and provides TI-BASIC date and time via NTP.
+Together with a Ethernet / SD shield it can load and save Disk-On-A-Disk (DOAD) single and double sided floppy images on a SD card or FTP server.
+It includes 32K RAM expansion and provides TI-BASIC with date and time via NTP.
 The APEDSK99 shield plugs directly into the side port and is powered separately from a USB cable.

 ![KiCAD 3D view](img/APEDSK99trio.jpg)